IoannisGkanatsios/Support_Vector_Machine/README.md

                         random method uses a sample of the values provided which makes the optimization process much faster --cpu CPU             Select the number of CPUs to be used during processing. if --cpu all passed as an argument then the computer uses all the CPU cores for
                         processing.
 If --cpu int passed as an argument then the computer uses the number of cores specifed by the user
+  --pca                 Performs dimensionality reduction based on the PCA algorithm
 ```

 # Change detection